This process is for grade appeal issues only. Any non-curricular issues or complaints should be directed to the Dean of Students office.

 Step 2 - Dr. Barrett Bryant, Department Chair

 Student must initiate a formal grade appeal in writing to the department chair within five weeks (35 calendar days) of the date the grade was officially posted.
 The chair refers the appeal to a faculty committee within 7 calendar days of receiving the formal appeal.
-Send an email to firstname.lastname@example.org to initiate the Formal Appeal.
+Send an email to email@example.com to initiate the Formal Appeal.
+Please note, your appeal request and all attached information will be sent to the instructor as part of the appeal and review process.

 Step 3 - Faculty Committee

-The faculty Committee will review the appeal and forward their recommendation to the Chair.
+The Faculty Committee will review the appeal and forward their recommendation to the Chair.

 Step 4 - Dr. Barrett Bryant, Department Chair